libgeos/geos/web/content/project/rfcs/rfc01.md

 **Note:** The following is for historical interest only.
 The current PSC is available [here]({{< ref "/project/psc" >}}).

-Prior to annointing itself the PSC must distribute this RFC to the GEOS community via [geos-devel](http://lists.osgeo.org/mailman/listinfo/geos-devel) for comment.
+Prior to announcing itself, the PSC must distribute this RFC to the GEOS community via [geos-devel](http://lists.osgeo.org/mailman/listinfo/geos-devel) for comment.
 Any and all substantive comments must be discussed (and hopefully, but not necessarily, addressed via [geos-devel](http://lists.osgeo.org/mailman/listinfo/geos-devel).

 Initial members are: